merfrei/proxy-service/README.md

 It stores some stats in a Redis database as well

-Some other features too:
+Some other features:

 - Set and return proxies by location

-- Specify proxy providers
+- Add proxy providers

-- Specify proxy types and return only proxies of a specific type
+- Add proxy types and return only proxies of a specific type

 - Support for Tor.
 Option to try a different exit node after being blocked

 - Support for backconnect proxies.
-If they are an automatic rotation service then it will not ignore that proxy after mark that as blocked
+If they are an automatic rotation service then it will never ignore that gateway as it does for static proxies (optional)